 About the Project

-50 Years of Africana Studies at Simmons University is a digital exhibit that documents the emergence and growth of Africana Studies at Simmons, provides an accessible way to explore records of Simmons Black history, and showcases student work in the program.
+50+ Years of Africana Studies at Simmons University is a digital exhibit that documents the emergence and growth of Africana Studies at Simmons.
+It is a site dedicated to institutional history of Black studetns and Black Studies.

 The research and items derive primarily from the Simmons University Archives.
-This exhibit was curated by Professor Tatiana Cruz and graduate student Mara Gregory, in partnership with University Archivist Jason Wood.
+This exhibit was curated by Professor Tatiana Cruz and graduate student Mara Gregory, as well as undergraduate student Lamya Richardson in partnership with former University Archivist Jason Wood and current University Archivist Kelsey Kolbet.

 We also thank the many who generously shared their knowledge and experiences with us, especially the students and alumnae/i who participated in the Black Oral History Project.